golang/dep/docs/installation.md

 title: Installation
 ---

 It is strongly recommended that you use a released version of dep.
-While tip is never purposefully broken, its stability is not guaranteed.
+While branch tip is never purposefully broken, its stability is not guaranteed.

 ## Binary Installation